dh-epfl-students/student-project-howtos/README.md

 	- 2 GPUs
 	- 200GB of disk space on `/`
 	- 12TB of disk space under `scratch`
--  :warning: **important**: the machine is shared and given ths small size of `/`, do not store your data (i.e. the data you work with, intermediary results, models, various resources, etc.) in your `home` but under `scratch/students` where you can do your own folder.
+-  :warning: **important**: the machine is shared and given the small size of `/`, do not store your data (i.e. the data you work with, intermediary results, models, various resources, etc.) in your `home` but under `scratch/students` where you can create your own folder.

 ### For people using Python on a cluster node

 - create a **local** python environment using conda or pipenv.
 You need to ensure your environment is on the `/scratch/`, not `/home/`, to do so check guides just below.
-- to easily code locally and run things remotely, configure your IDE to save your code on the remote serveur as you code (e.g. with [PyCharm](https://www.jetbrains.com/help/pycharm/creating-a-remote-server-configuration.html), [Visual Studio Code](https://code.visualstudio.com/docs/remote/ssh-tutorial)).
+- to easily code locally and run things remotely, configure your IDE to save your code on the remote server as you code (e.g. with [PyCharm](https://www.jetbrains.com/help/pycharm/creating-a-remote-server-configuration.html), [Visual Studio Code](https://code.visualstudio.com/docs/remote/ssh-tutorial)).

 #### pipenv